What Is The Difference Between Raw And Equipped Powerlifting

 Equipped powerlifting involves the use of specialized supportive gear that assists the lifter in lifting heavier weights.
 This gear includes squat suits, bench shirts, and deadlift suits, which are designed to provide additional stability and help lifters handle greater loads.
 These suits are made from materials like canvas, polyester, or denim and have tight-fitting designs to store elastic energy and generate more power during the lift.

-What Is The Difference Between Milling And Grinding
+What Is The Difference Between Revoked And Suspended License

 Equipment and Gear